Sync all connectors

 " --pretty

-Each source has a freshness threshold — the maximum age before data is considered stale.
-The list_sources MCP tool and dinobase status show freshness for each source.
+Each connector has a freshness threshold — the maximum age before data is considered stale.
+The list_connectors MCP tool and dinobase status show freshness for each connector.

 Defaults: